krab7191/tampermonkey-businessinsider.com-block-adblock-blocker/README.md

 # -tampermonkey-businessinsider.com-block-adblock-blocker
 A tampermonkey script I use to block adblock blocking on businessinsider.com

-Depending on your processor / page load speed you may need to adjust the interval to make sure the modal is loaded when the script runs.
+Adjust the interval to your preference of how often the script should check the DOM for adblock blocker veil.